 Can I join?
-Yes, you are heartily welcome to join my expeditions and share wisdom.
-I am currently organizing group expeditions to Peru, a spiritual quest through the land of the Incas concluded in the Peruvian jungle, right into the arms of ancient spirits of the rainforest and the wisdom of ancient tribes and their Ayahuasca, a powerful medicine practised for centuries by Shipibo tribe.
+Yes, you are heartily welcome to join my expeditions.
+I am currently organizing group expeditions to Peru, a spiritual quest through the land of the Incas concluded in the Peruvian jungle, right into the arms of ancient spirits of the rain forest and the wisdom of ancient tribes and their companion Ayahuasca, a powerful medicine practised in the Amazon for centuries.
 You can read more about the expeditions by clicking this link.

 What is Pangean Talks?
 It is an important, educational sub-section in which I provide my audience with talks and discussion panels on various subjects, including Ayahuasca work and ceremonies, preparation to shamanistic rituals and Shipibo culture.
 My main aim with this project is to provoke a serious educational approach as the main pillar of spiritual expansion and invite the audience to an open, constructive discussion on the health and safety aspects of above-mentioned work.
 The Pangean project is currently composed of inspirational talks and lectures on indigenous traditions (monthly meetings), sacred tobacco work, indigenous mythology and shamanism, nature gatherings and expeditions to various places of power.